brittanyjat/3.2/README.md

 1. Could not get Auth0 redirect to work and display correct route. :rage:
     - I switched from Hashrouter to BrowserRouter which somehow did the trick.
 2. Styled Auth login page.
+3. Initialized User table in database.

+##### Next Tasks:
+* Modify Auth0 to interact with sessions and database.
 ---